Rebecca Kiessling: Early life

-Pro-life activism
+Anti-abortion activism

-In March 2017, Kiessling spoke for the Irish pro-life group Youth Defence at the Citizens' Assembly, which was debating Ireland's constitutional ban on abortion.
+In March 2017, Kiessling spoke for the Irish anti-abortion group Youth Defence at the Citizens' Assembly, which was debating Ireland's constitutional ban on abortion.

 Efforts denying convicted rapists parental rights

 Kiessling supports the termination of rapists' parental rights, both taking cases as a pro-bono attorney and advocating for the passage of laws requiring judges to terminate custody if there is "clear and convincing evidence" of rape.
 In 2008, she represented a mother from Michigan who had been raped at the age of 12, and her rapist granted joint custody of the then 8-year-old child.
 Upon reviewing the case, the judge rescinded his previous ruling granting convicted rapist Christopher Mirasolo joint custody, and furthermore pledged to take action to avoid a repeat of his controversial ruling.
-In October 2017, she represented another woman who was also assaulted by Mirasolo.

 In 2019, Alabama passed a law requiring judges to end the parental rights of those convicted of first-degree rape, first-degree sodomy and incest.
 Kiessling argues conviction-based parental right termination leave some women vulnerable, due to the low percentage of rape reports and furthermore, convictions.
 At the time, Kiessling stated "We need to mandate judges in family-law matters to immediately suspend any legal or physical custody or parenting time if the court finds by clear and convincing evidence that the child was conceived in rape."
 As of 2019, Minnesota is the only state to not have a law ending parental rights for those convicted of rape or incest.

 Personal life

+Rebecca married Robert "Bob" Kiessling in 1998 and the couple had three biological daughters.
+They also adopted three other children, including two brothers who shared the same birth mother.
+An adopted daughter, Cassandra "Cassie" Grace, who was born with a fatal fetal diagnosis, died in 2000 when she was just over a month old.
+In 2020, Kiessling announced that her adopted sons, Caleb and Kyler, died that same year at ages 20 and 18, respectively from an accidental drug overdose.
+Kiessling and her husband have since divorced.

 Initially raised in the Jewish faith, Kiessling converted to Christianity at age 23, following an invitation to attend Mass by a friend after suffering domestic abuse from a boyfriend with whom she attended law school.

 In 2010, Kiessling severed ties to her adoptive parents, instead granting parental rights to her biological mother.
-On July 29, 2020, Kiessling announced that her two adopted sons, Caleb and Kyler, died at ages 20 and 18, respectively, from drug overdose.